yolmio/docs/src/content/docs/tutorials/index.md

 The command also installs what you need to run Yolm locally.

 Follow the prompts and select the **tutorial** template.
-It will take about 1 minute to install all dependencies.
+It will take less than a minute to install all dependencies.

 ### Start your system